-"The Assemblies" currently consist of about a dozen small Christian gatherings, mostly in the U.S., that were founded by George Geftakys, beginning in 1971.
-In 2002, there were more than fifty Assemblies world-wide.
-Most of them disbanded in 2003 following the revelation of Mr. Geftakys' sexual involvement with women in the group and the cover-up of his son's long history of domestic violence.
+In 2002 there were more than fifty Assemblies world-wide.
+Most of them disbanded in 2003 following the revelation of Mr. Geftakys' sexual abuse of women in the group, and the cover-up of his son's long history of domestic violence.
+What is left of the Getakys Assemblies currently consists of about a dozen small Christian gatherings that do not identify themselves as Geftakys Assemblies.

 George Dmitri Geftakys and Betty Olive J. met in the mid-1940's as students at the Bible Institute of Los Angeles and were soon married.
 After George graduated in 1952, he became pastor of Sunkist Baptist Church in San Fernando, CA. Differences soon arose with the elder board, and George resigned the pastorate.
 He and Betty joined with the Plymouth Brethren assembly in Pomona.
 Betty supported the family as a teacher while George claims he took graduate courses at Talbot Seminary and USC.